MSD Risk Factor Recognition

 Biomechanics describes the mechanical behaviour of the musculoskeletal system when activity is being performed.
 Risk factors associated with biomechanics include, but are not limited to:

 The degree or amount of risk associated is determined by the magnitude, frequency and duration of exposure.
 Muscles, ligaments and tendons require an appropriate amount of rest to recover sufficiently from exertions.

 If sufficient rest is not provided, fatigue will develop, and the probability of a musculoskeletal disorder developing will increase.
 The longer, harder and more frequent the muscles are worked, the longer the recovery time required.

-In additional to biomedical risk factors, there are a number of ways the physical characteristics of a working environment can negatively or positively affect the ability to perform work safely:
+In addition to biomedical risk factors, there are a number of ways the physical characteristics of a working environment can negatively or positively affect the ability to perform work safely.